DiscordPP/plugin-constructs/README.md

-# plugin-template
+# Plugin: Constructs
-A template for building Discord++ plugins
+A plugin for converting the Discord API's JSON objects to C++ objects